nullrocket/gitbook/account/sign-in/third-party-logins.md

 This will not delete your Passpack account.
 It will simply tell Passpack, for example, "I no longer want to use my Facebook account to sign into Passpack."

-## Signing Up with Third Party Credentials

-Passpack allows you to use an existing login from one of the supported providers as the login for your Passpack account.

-{% hint style='tip' %}
-The standard Passpack Login is not required.
-However, some features do not work with Third Party Logins.
-For example, the <a href="">remember me feature</a> and <a href="">Disposable Logins</a> are available on standard Passpack logins only.
-{% endhint %}

-#### How to Sign Up

-To use your Third Party Credentials, go to [https://www.passpack.com/online](https://www.passpack.com/online) and click on the provider's icon on the left, then follow the instructions that will appear in the Sign In dialog to the right.